mmmallow/NesEmu/notes.md

 * Game programmer chooses the addressing mode

-* Programmer also sets the RESET vector (located at 0xFFFC & 0xFFFD as a 16-bit address) which tells the CPU where in memory to set the Program Counter and start executing.
+* Programmer also sets the RESET vector (located at 0xFFFC & 0xFFFD as a 16-bit address, LB-HB) which tells the CPU where in memory to set the Program Counter and start executing.

 * Definitely want the whole thing to be at least semi-modular, makes for easier testing and